 A joint venture between the Eccles School and the College of Architecture + Planning, the MRED program is designed for students and professionals with varied backgrounds and experience.
 The program employs a flexible format, with late-afternoon and evening classes that accommodate both working professionals and full-time students.

 The David Eccles School of Business offers professional career management services and a dedicated MRED career counselor to provide students with guidance on all aspects of finding a great career.
-Students have access to recruiting events, an exclusive jobs database, one-on-one consultations with their career coach, and unprecedented access to hundreds of real estate professionals.
-These resources yield powerful results for MRED graduates, including 94 percent placement within six months for the 2014-2015 graduating class and an average starting salary in excess of $70,000 per year.
+Students have access to recruiting events, an exclusive jobs database, one-on-one consultations with their career coach and unprecedented access to hundreds of real estate professionals.

 We see the value in students gaining work experience while attending graduate school.
 In order to accommodate working professionals, MRED courses are offered primarily in the evenings, with most starting at 6 p.m.
 A limited number of daytime electives are also available, though the required core courses are all offered in the evenings.
 Once admitted, our advisor can help you determine a program of study to best fit your schedule and needs.